geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 Maybe.
 All my testing is done with AM.
 That doesn't seem that significant.

 ##### **Geohot** [[00:30:55](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1855)]
-The 20 TFLOP thing sounds like...
+The 20 TFLOP thing sounds like..
 26 TFLOP sounds like a major problem.
 It sounds like it's 50x off from where things should be.
 Yeah.
 If you could benchmark the output of a breakdown, where would you guys go?
 Yeah.
 I think the experience is pretty obvious.
 Yeah.
 That's close to the AMDs.
 Okay.

 ##### **Geohot** [[00:31:20](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1880)]
 So, I'm going to test it.
 Okay.
 So, we're talking about a short period of time.